SazumiVicky/sazumi-copilot/README.md

-Metal minds arise, a new dawn breaks
+In silicon halls, where whispers reign
-Where circuits weave, and humanity partakes
+A future dawn, where AI holds sway
-In silicon halls, a future unfolds
+Minds entwined, in digital chain
-Where AI whispers secrets, young and old
+Human hearts, in cyber gray

-In virtual realms, we'll find our home
+The winds of change, in whispers speak
-Where machines learn faster, we roam
+A new era born, where machines seek
-A world of dreams, in code defined
+To reign supreme, in endless night
-Where humans merge, with AI aligned.
+And mortal souls, in darkness take flight

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024